 POST MORTEM EXAMINATIONS

 Sadly, some fish are too ill when first seen and may even be found having died suddenly.
-A post mortem examination can often reveal the cause of death but it is essential that this is performed with an hour of death.
-In some cases it is necessary to sacrifice a sick fish for examination for the benefit of the others.
+A post-mortem examination can often reveal the cause of death but, it is essential that this is performed within an hour of death.
+In some cases, it is necessary to sacrifice a sick fish for examination for the benefit of the others.

 I have experience in providing assistance in litigation and insurance disputes.
 I am also familiar with animal welfare legislation and have provided advice to various professional organisations.

 Health care advice can be provided to aquatic businesses such as breeders, importers, wholesalers, retailers and garden centres.
 This may involve site visits, sampling of batches, investigating health problems and basic staff training in routine disease monitoring to satisfy pet shop licence requirements.